Exupery/pvpaudit/README.md

 Commands can be ran with `/pa` instead of `/pvpaudit` - unless another addon is in use that registers `/pa` (in which case the longer option should be used).
 Additionally, auditing the current target can be keybound via the WoW keybinding interface (Key Bindings => Addons => PvPAudit).

-## TODOS
-* include opposing comps in the history viewer